-Bits Description

-31:26 Reserved

-25:24 indicated relative LBA and associated analysis is base rmance (RP): This field indicates the relative performance of the LBA format e to other LBA formats supported by the controller.
-Depending on the size of the ciated metadata, there may be performance implications.
-The performance ed on better performance on a queue depth 32 with 4 KiB read workload.
-The e values indicated are included in the following table.

-20.21 Value Definition

-00b Best performance

-01b Better performance

-10b Good performance

-11b Degraded performance

-23:16 LBA Data Size (LBADS): This field indicates the LBA data size supported.
+Bits Description 23:16 LBA Data Size (LBADS): This field indicates the LBA data size supported.
 The value is reported in terms of a power of two (2 n).
 A non-zero value less than 9 (i.e., 512 bytes) is not supported.
 If the value reported is 0h, then the LBA format is not currently available (refer to the Number of LBA Formats field in Figure 97).

-(MS): This field indicates the number of metadata bytes provided per LBA based a Size indicated.
-If there is no metadata supported, then this field shall be cleared

-15:00 part of an exter protection is ena upported, then the namespace may support the metadata being transferred as nded data LBA or as part of a separate contiguous buffer.
-If end-to-end data abled, then the first eight bytes or last eight bytes of the metadata is the protection er to the DPS field in the Identify Namespace data structure).
+Metadata Size (MS): This field indicates the number of metadata bytes provided per LBA based on the LBA Data Size indicated.
+If there is no metadata supported, then this field shall be cleared to 0h.
+15:00 If metadata is supported, then the namespace may support the metadata being transferred as part of an extended data LBA or as part of a separate contiguous buffer.
+If end-to-end data protection is enabled, then the first eight bytes or last eight bytes of the metadata is the protection information (refer to the DPS field in the Identify Namespace data structure).